UserManagedSolutions/UserManagedSolutions.github.io/inPerson.md

 Users can then leverage the floor plans to book office space, and make decisions about being present in the office on a given day.

+### The value proposition

+The inPerson app is entirely built on the Microsoft 365.
+- Security: data is entirely stored in Microsoft 365, with access restricted to team members.
+- Users can easily extend the app with their own customizations, such as list views, Power Automate workflows, or Power BI reports.
+- No proprietary format.
+Users can bring their own floor plans in accessible SVG format, for example built with Visio.

 ### Installation

 Install inPerson from Microsoft AppSource to the SharePoint App Catalog.
 Then you'll be able to sync with Teams and add the app as a tab in a Microsoft Teams team.